frederic-perez/AmE-dictionary/data/dictionary.md

 __evergreen__ _adj_ :two: __2__ Perennially fresh or interesting; enduring.
 __everyday__ _adj_ :three::pencil2: Very common or completely normal, and often not very interesting.
 __evict<sup>1</sup>__ _n_ :es: desahucio
-__evict<sup>2</sup>__ _v tr_ :nine::m: (evicted) To force out or expel, especially to remove (a tenant) from rented accommodation or land by a legal process. :es: desahuciar, desalojar
+__evict<sup>2</sup>__ _vt_ :nine::m: (evicted) To force out or expel, especially to remove (a tenant) from rented accommodation or land by a legal process. :es: desahuciar, desalojar
 __eviction__ _n_ :four::hammer:
 __Evil One__ _n_ _Ecclesiastical Terms_ (the Evil One) The devil; Satan.
 __evildoer__ _n_
-__evince__ _v tr_ :nine: /ih-VINSS/ Evince is a formal word that means “to display clearly.”
+__evince__ _vt_ :nine: /ih-VINSS/ Evince is a formal word that means “to display clearly.”
 Someone who evinces an attitude, emotion, quality, etc., shows it clearly.
 To show or demonstrate clearly; manifest. _Syn_ express, show _The baby couldn’t tell us she disliked the cereal, but she evinced her distaste by grimacing._ _To evince an interest in politics._ _She didn’t evince surprise._
 __eviscerate__ _v_
 __evolve__ _v_
 __ewer__ _n_ :two::hammer: